Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Shadows-in-HDRP.md

 Contact Shadows are shadows that HDRP [ray marches](Glossary.html#RayMarching) in screen space, inside the depth buffer, at a close range.
 They provide small, detailed, shadows for details in geometry that shadow maps cannot usually capture.

-For details on how to enable and customize Contact Shadows, see the [Contact Shadows documentation](Override-Contact-Shadows.html).
+For details on how to enable and customize Contact Shadows, see the [Contact Shadows override documentation](Override-Contact-Shadows.html).

 Only one Light can cast Contact Shadows at a time.
 This means that, if you have more than one Light that casts Contact Shadows visible on the screen, only the dominant Light renders Contact Shadows.
 HDRP chooses the dominant Light using the screen space size of the Light’s bounding box.
 A Direction Light that casts Contact Shadows is always the dominant Light.